hackforla/getting-started/README.md

 5. Look at the [Hack for LA](https://www.hackforla.org/) website for the projects near you.
 6. Complete the new member [survey form] - LINK FORTHCOMING.
 6. Bring your questions to the meetup, or ask them on Slack:
-   - Each project has its own Slack channel, and you can find the whole list by clicking "Channels" in Slack.
+   - Each project has its own Slack channel, and you can find the whole list by clicking on "Channels" in Slack.
    - General questions can be posted in the [#general](https://hackforla.slack.com/archives/C04502L0P) channel.
 7. Setup up your GitHub account:
    - Sign up for a [GitHub account](https://www.github.com/signup).